myrdstom/junique/README.md

 - Have not exhaustively catered for state and validation as this was outside the scope challenge.
 Many input fields are not validated

 - implemented dynamic change of some labels based on screen size.
-USed a native implementation but libraries like react-media can be utilized to further improve code quality
+Used a native implementation but libraries like react-media can be utilized to further improve code quality

+- I do have extra spans in the html in regards to a query fo yours.
+The reason was specifically to easier manage grids